 Before opening an underwater housing always check for flooding by shaking and listening for water sloshing around inside.
-If flooding is suspected then be aware that the housing may be pressurised and therefore potentially dangerous.
-Carefully relieve any pressure by opening the pressure relief plug at the base of the housing.
+If flooding is suspected, then be aware that the housing may be pressurised and therefore hazardous.
+Carefully relieve any by wring the housing in a towel and opening at arm's length.